mozilla/hotdish/README.md

 Hotdish
 =======

-An exploration social tab and general browser experience sharing.
+This is an exploration social tab and general browser experience sharing.

-We want to see how we can share our browser activity, and as we continue development we'll be using that shared space as a launching point for other collaborative interactions.
+The first exploration and prototype is being implemented as an add-on.
+This adds a sidebar to shared Firefox windows, which gives users a context to see each other's activity, and gives a launching point for more intimate sharing experiences.

-If you use Hotdish, please [tell us what you think](hotdish@mozilla.com).
+If you use Hotdish, or are just curious about what we're doing or thinking about, please [tell us what you think](hotdish@mozilla.com).

 This is developed as a Firefox addon.
 We make no claims about future development, we're just trying things out.